YassineAlami/E-Commerce--Securing-SpringBoot-Angular-Thymeleaf-App-Using-OAuth2-OIDC-Keycloak-Google-GitHub/README.md

 </p>

 **`
-The goal of this app is to develop 2 frontends, a server-side rendering and a client-side rendering, along with a Spring Boot back end using the distributed Micro Services architecture.<br>
+The goal of this app is to develop 2 frontends, a server-side rendering and a client-side rendering, along with a Spring Boot back end using the distributed Micro Services architecture.
-We'll secure all that is to secure in our app using OAuth2 with providers the likes of Keycloak, Google, Gmail, GitHub, and OpenID Connect.<br>
+We'll secure all that is to secure in our app using OAuth2 with providers the likes of Keycloak, Google, Gmail, GitHub, and OpenID Connect.
 As we said earlier, there will be two front ends: one using Thymeleaf and the second using Angular.
-This will help us explore the differences in securing server-side rendering and client-side rendering. <br>
+This will help us explore the differences in securing server-side rendering and client-side rendering.
-For the authentication, OAuth2 will be implemented for examples of authentication via Google, GitHub, and Keycloak<br>
+For the authentication, OAuth2 will be implemented for examples of authentication via Google, GitHub, and Keycloak `**
-`**
 #